 Do volunteers have to commit to a certain number of hours/days?
-No. We appreciate any amount of time you can give us as a volunteer, and while we would ask you to let us know when you will be coming in, there is no need to commit to a fixed amount of time.
+No. We appreciate any amount of time you can give us as a volunteer, and while in-house volunteers must sign up to a rota, there is no need to commit to a fixed amount of time.

 Is any experience required?
 No, we do not require any specific experience for volunteering roles.
 The museum will provide training as required.